ljc19800331/BTL_Stereo/README.md

 2. Vimba Code (using two Prosilica GC1020 cameras), please set up the two Prosilica GC1020 cameras before using this code.

 For each section of the code, the following functions are included:
+0. Please change the path of the image folder at the initialization function.
-1. Capture two images at one time (Calibration image pair)
+1. Capture two images at one time (Calibration image pair).
-2. Realtime image pair visualization (show two images in realtime with opencv tools)
+2. Realtime image pair visualization (show two images in realtime with opencv tools).
-3. 3D reconstruction based on StereoVision
+3. 3D reconstruction based on StereoVision.
   a.
 For StereoVision_Logitech.py, the reconstruction code is included.
   b.
 For StereoVision_Vimba.py, the recontruction code is not included but the StereoVision_Logitech.py code can be used for this section.
 The user can modify the code with specific application.